kaikash/yandex-contest-manager/readme.md

 # Yandex Contest Manager

-`yandex-contest-downloader` is a console application which allows you to download [yandex contest](https://official.contest.yandex.ru) problems
+`yandex-contest-manager` is a console application which allows you to download [yandex contest](https://official.contest.yandex.ru) problems

 ## What
 It parses problems from [yandex contest](https://official.contest.yandex.ru) and saves it locally on pc, it generates directories with problems description and files.